Why did Huntsville City Council keep Facebook deal secret?

 In a news release, Facebook called Huntsville a growing tech hub and was a natural fit.

 "This is one of the most innovative companies in the world," said Huntsville Mayor Tommy Battle.
-"We're proud to have you in one of the world's most innovative cities, Huntsville is a city that constantly redefines what is possible."
+"We're proud to have you in one of the world's most innovative cities.
+Huntsville is a city that constantly redefines what is possible."

 The Huntsville City Council voted to approve the development agreement with Facebook last month.
 The council also voted to hand out $6.6 million in non-direct incentives to the company behind the project.

-At that time the company was being referred to as "Starbelt".
+At that time the company was being referred to as "Starbelt."
 The actual company behind the $750 million data center wasn't revealed until Thursday.

 Mayor Battle says Facebook asked the city to wait to let the social media giant make the announcement on its own terms.
-That included keeping quiet till they were ready to make the deal public.
+That included keeping quiet until they were ready to make the deal public.

 He says this isn't the first time the city has made this kind of agreement with a company.